-Senate Conferees: Douglas J. Johnson, Steven G. Novak, Lawrence J. Pogemiller, LeRoy A. Stumpf and William V. Belanger, Jr.
+Senate Conferees: (Signed) Douglas J. Johnson, Steven G. Novak, Lawrence J. Pogemiller, LeRoy A. Stumpf, William V. Belanger, Jr.

-Ogren moved that the report of the Conference Committee on H. F. No. 2478 be adopted and that the bill be repassed as amended by the Conference Committee.
+Mr. Johnson, D.J. moved that the foregoing recommendations and Conference Committee Report on H.F.
+No. 2478 be now adopted, and that the bill be repassed as amended by the Conference Committee.